aspose-total/Aspose.Total-Products/total/en/net/conversion/word-to-excel/_index.md

                           <span itemprop="name"><b>How long does it take to convert Word?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
-                          <span itemprop="text">This online converter works fast but mainly depends on the size of Word file.
+                          <span itemprop="text">This Word to Excel converter works fast but mainly depends on the size of Word file.
 You can render small size Word file to Excel in a few seconds.
 Moreover, If you have integrated the conversion code within .NET application, It depends on how you have optimized your application for conversion process.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">
                       <div>
-                          <span itemprop="name"><b>Is it safe to convert Word to Excel using free Aspose.Total converter?</b></span>
+                          <span itemprop="name"><b>Is it safe to convert Word to Excel converter?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">Of course!
 The download link of Excel files will be available instantly after conversion.
 We delete uploaded files after 24 hours and the download links will stop working after this time period.
 No one has access to your files.
 File conversion (including Word) is absolutely safe.
 Mainly free app is integrated for the purpose of testing so that one can check the result before integrating the code.</span>